 Ribston Hall, English country house in Great Ribston with Walshford, England

-Ribston Hall is an English country house in Great Ribston with Walshford that stretches across a long northeast-facing front with two stories.
-The attached chapel still contains stonework from the 13th century, a remnant from earlier ownership.
+Ribston Hall is an English country house in Great Ribston with Walshford, North Yorkshire, with a long northeast-facing front built across two stories.
+An attached chapel forms part of the structure and still contains stonework dating back to the 13th century.

-The property was granted to the Knights Templar in 1217 and passed to the Knights Hospitaller in the early 14th century.
-Sir Henry Goodricke built the current house in 1674 and it has remained the main structure since then.
+The land was granted to the Knights Templar in 1217 and later passed to the Knights Hospitaller in the early 14th century.
+Sir Henry Goodricke built the current house in 1674, and it has remained the main structure on the estate ever since.

 The estate served as a seat of the Goodricke family and became a statement of landowner status during the late 1600s.
 Today the layout of the house and grounds still shows how the wealthy lived and organized their properties.